-For almost six years, Mr. Sandick served as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York.
+Prior to joining the Firm, Mr. Sandick served as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York.
 During his nearly six years as a federal prosecutor, Mr. Sandick prosecuted a wide range of federal crimes, including financial fraud cases, acting as lead counsel in 12 trials and more than 20 appeals.
 He served as Deputy Chief for Criminal Appeals, supervising more than 80 appeals before the United States Court of Appeals for the Second Circuit, and as Acting Chief of the Violent Crimes Unit.
 Mr. Sandick oversaw matters involving securities fraud, business crimes, obstruction of justice, RICO, drug trafficking and terrorism issues.
 He successfully argued 19 appeals before the Second Circuit.

 Following law school graduation, Mr. Sandick clerked for the Hon.
 Richard J. Cardamone of the U.S. Court of Appeals for the Second Circuit.

 - U.S. Court of Appeals, Second Circuit; Fourth Circuit; Seventh Circuit; Ninth Circuit; D.C.
 Circuit

 - New York